-Economic difficulties and shortages of consumer goods continued to plague citizens of the USSR until its collapse, but the empire’s last leader, Mikhail Gorbachev, did his best to revitalize the Soviet socialist experiment via peaceful and more open means.
-Gorbachev’s campaigns to “restructure” the empire’s economy and become more “open” towards a free press simply hastened the collapse of the empire.
-We will examine these policies, but equally as important, we will also investigate the rise of 15 independent states that emerged from the ashes of the former Soviet Empire and trace their paths since they gained independence in 1991.
+Economic difficulties and shortages of consumer goods plagued citizens of the USSR until its collapse, but the empire’s last leader, Mikhail Gorbachev, did his best to revitalize the Soviet socialist experiment.
+Gorbachev’s campaigns to restructure the empire’s economy and become more open to a free press simply hastened the collapse of the empire.
+We will examine these policies, but equally important, we will also investigate the rise of 15 independent states that emerged and trace their paths since they gained independence in 1991.
 Vladimir Putin has led Russia since 2000 and his authoritarian policies suggest that he will remain in power until 2024.

-Faculty will provide lectures to guide our study and students will read and discuss a diverse selection of historical and literary texts in seminars and will view and discuss relevant documentaries and films.
-The centerpiece of student work will be a major research paper on any topic connected with the Soviet Union and Russia, along with the production of a professional-quality poster for the students' final presentation of their research this term.
+Faculty will provide lectures to guide our study, students and faculty will seminar on a diverse selection of historical and literary texts, and we will view and discuss relevant documentaries and films.
+The centerpiece of student work will be a major research paper and final presentation.